1.3 Core Components

 Focused, targeted practice

-Problem Sets are short, targeted practice sessions focused on a specific skill or topic.
+Problem Sets are short, targeted practice sessions focused on a specific skill or domain.
 Unlike Practice Tests, which simulate the full exam, Problem Sets let you zero in on weak areas making them ideal for daily drills, homework assignments, or remediation.

 Property | Detail |